 Image source: http://www.thebauhub.com/members/371-barbara-raider

-Why Tecta may be ineffective for ultra-fast metabolizers who have ulcers
+Why Tecta may be ineffective or cause adverse side effects for some individuals

 Want to learn more?